Double-Exponential transformation: A quick review of a Japanese tradition: DE formula for numerical integration

 ($K > 0$), which maps $(-\infty,+\infty)$ to $(0,+\infty)$ in such a way that (i) $\phi'(t) \to 0$ double exponentially as $t \to -\infty$ and (ii) $\phi(t) \to t$ double exponentially as $t \to +\infty$.
 The proposed formula changes the variable by $x = M \phi(t)$ to obtain

 to which the trapezoidal rule with equal mesh $h$ is applied, where $M$ and $h$ are chosen to satisfy $Mh = \pi$.
-The transformed integrand decays double-exponentially toward $t \to -\infty$ because of the factor $\phi'(t)$ and also toward $t \to +\infty$ because $M \phi(t)$ for $t=kh$ (sample point of the trapezoidal rule) tends double-exponentially to $Mt = M kh = k \pi$, at which sine function vanishes.
+The transformed integrand decays double exponentially toward $t \to -\infty$ because of the factor $\phi'(t)$ and also toward $t \to +\infty$ because $M \phi(t)$ for $t=kh$ (sample point of the trapezoidal rule) tends double exponentially to $Mt = M kh = k \pi$, at which sine function vanishes.
 Another (improved) transformation function

 is given in \cite{OM99four}, where $\beta = 1/4$ and $\alpha = \beta/ \sqrt{1 + M \log (1+M)/(4 \pi)}$.